 What was the point they argued?
 She’s not ill.
 It’s her age, and even if it is, what are they going to do?

-I tried to explain that we needed to know what the problem was, it could be a brain tumour, so I wasn’t going to let this go without Mum at the least getting a scan.
+I tried to explain that we needed to know what the problem was, it could be a brain tumour.
+We argued, shouting in front of mum, it was horrible, but I wasn’t going to let this go without Mum at the least getting a scan.

 Of course, the idea of a scan was used against me as Mum was scared of them and didn’t want one.
-Mum and I historically had not been close, so it came as a surprise to learn that she’d been sharing her fears with them, describing the questions asked by the doctor in her mini-assessment as babyish and embarrassing.
+Family dynamics played a crucial part as well.
+Mum and I historically had not been close.
+I didn’t know and was surprise to learn that she’d been sharing her fears of the assessment with them, describing the questions asked by the doctor in her mini-assessment as babyish and embarrassing.

 Nobody had bothered to educate themselves on the possibility of dementia or what an assessment entailed.
 Instead, Mum’s mini-assessment was used as another weapon to argue against going for a complete evaluation.